What Are Common Symptoms of Psoriatic Arthritis?

 Psoriatic arthritis (PsA) is a progressive autoimmune disorder that can lead to permanent and debilitating joint damage.
 Like psoriasis, it is characterized by chronic inflammation.
-In PsA, immune cells are activated and produce too much of certain proteins which lead to the chronic inflammation.
+In PsA, immune cells are activated and produce too much of certain proteins which lead to chronic inflammation.
 These proteins can cause skin cells to grow too quickly, leading to inflamed skin and other symptoms of psoriasis.
 The proteins also cause inflammation of the joints, which can lead to pain and progressive joint damage.

 PsA presents differently depending upon the person with variable rates of disease progression; however, there are several symptoms that are characteristic of the disease: